slowriot/libtelegram/README.md

 * Persistent operation - with both the fastcgi and polling listener, the bot keeps running between multiple requests, unlike slow cgi where a new instance has to spawn for each request.
 * Persistence means it's also possible to preserve state between calls without resorting to writing to disk or a database!
 * Efficient fastcgi protocol - data is transferred from the webserver by a binary format for minimal cpu overhead in repeat encoding and decoding.
-* No wasteful polling - cgi architecture means the bot is active only when a message from telegram is received, and your callback functions are called instantly rather than after a poll interval.
+* <del>No wasteful polling - cgi architecture means the bot is active only when a message from telegram is received, and your callback functions are called instantly rather than after a poll interval.</del> (see above re.
+FastCGI])
 * No need to run on its own port, works with your existing fastcgi-capable webserver.
 * Each command is optimised and tailored to only send non-default parameters, even when the default is manually specified, to save every little bit of bandwidth.
 * Both high and low level callbacks and sending functions available - send messages with a single short command, or craft and decode your own custom json however you like.